raghu13590/jsonSearch/README.md

 - 	if any match were to be found, the app would display them
 - 	if no match was found a message saying so would be printed
 - 	you can repeat the same exercise with a different file
-- 	to exit the app type quit
+- 	to exit the app type "quit"